davewragg/davewragg.github.io/_posts/2022-08-22-appearances-in-public.md

 **BristolCon** will be at the Hilton DoubleTree Hotel in Bristol on Saturday 29th October.
 The schedule is yet to be announced, but do keep an eye on [their website](https://www.bristolcon.org/index.php?option=com_content&view=article&id=17) for more details.
 I might even update this page once it's confirmed.

 And, as I've been saying for months (years?), I'm sure I'll have some meaningful news soon, so once again, watch this space.
-In the meantime, I hope to see you at one of the conventions!
+In the meantime, I hope to see you at one - if not both - of the conventions.

 ---
 <small>Photo by <a href="https://unsplash.com/@priscilladupreez?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Priscilla Du Preez</a> on <a href="https://unsplash.com/s/photos/convention?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></small>